w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Eras and Sessions

-The stake from nominators is used to increase the number of tokens held by such candidates, increasing their chance of being selected by the election algorithm for block production during a specific `era`.
-An era is a period of {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }} during which an `active set` of validators is producing blocks and performing other actions on chain.
+The stake from nominators is used to increase the number of tokens held by such candidates, increasing their chance of being selected by the election algorithm for block production during a specific **era**.
+An era is a period of {{ polkadot: 24 hours :polkadot }}{{ kusama: 6 hours :kusama }} during which an **active set** of validators is producing blocks and performing other actions on the chain.
 This means that not all validators are in the active set and such set changes between eras.
-Each era is divided into 6 epochs or `sessions` during which validators are assigned as block producers to specific time frames or `slots`.
+Each era is divided into 6 epochs or **sessions** during which validators are assigned as block producers to specific time frames or **slots**.
 This means that validators know the slots when they will be required to produce a block within a specific session, but they do not know all the slots within a specific era.
 Having sessions adds a layer of security because it decreases the chance of having multiple validators assigned to a slot colluding to harm the network.